adi230306/adi230306-langsmith-MAT496/README.md

 - This notebook demonstrates how to use LangSmith's Threads feature to group related traces into conversational sequences for multi-turn chatbot applications.
 It shows how to create unique thread IDs and associate multiple traces together using metadata fields like thread_id, session_id, or conversation_id to maintain conversation context across interactions

 - These examples demonstrate conversational threading - the first creates a customer support chat that maintains context across multiple turns, while the second shows a recipe assistant that tracks a cooking session through sequential steps, both using thread IDs to group related traces in LangSmith.

+---
+## Learnings from Module 2 (Lec 1)
+- This notebook demonstrates how to programmatically create and populate datasets in LangSmith using the Python SDK.
+It shows how to bulk upload examples with structured inputs and outputs, create datasets from application traces, and manage training/evaluation data outside the LangSmith UI for scalable dataset management.

+- These examples demonstrate dataset creation and bulk uploading - the first creates a product FAQ dataset with question-answer pairs, while the second builds a customer feedback dataset for sentiment analysis, both showing how to structure inputs/outputs and use the LangSmith client to populate datasets programmatically.